• Skip to primary navigation

 Firstly, heat a heavy bottom pan over medium-low heat and add the cumin seeds.

-Dry roast them by stirring at regular intervals till they slightly change in color and are aromatic.
+Dry roast them by stirring at regular intervals until they change color slightly and are aromatic.
 It would take about 2-3 minutes.
 However, do not over-roast the cumin seeds, or else they might taste bitter.

 Switch off the flame and transfer it to a plate.
 Cool it down completely.